topmedia/phosport/README.md

 # phosport

-phosport (So*phos* Ex*port*) is a Go utility to query the built-in confd storage of [Sophos UTM](https://www.sophos.com/en-us/products/unified-threat-management.aspx) appliances and export the set of packet filter rules along with the respective network and service objects to a JSON format.
+phosport (So*phos* Ex*port*) is a Go utility to query the built-in confd storage of [Sophos UTM](https://www.sophos.com/en-us/products/unified-threat-management.aspx) appliances and export the set of network objects and packet filter rules along with the respective network and service objects to a JSON format.
 The internal reference objects are resolved and output as plain IPs or network/netmask combinations.

 ## Usage

-There are two modes implemented: If a `-host` flag is given that is not `localhost`, phosport will connect to the target host via SSH (repeatedly; please set-up public key authentication beforehand).
+There are two query modes implemented: If a `-host` flag is given that is not `localhost`, phosport will connect to the target host via SSH (repeatedly; please set-up public key authentication beforehand).

 Otherwise, `confd-client.plx` will be executed on the local machine, assuming you have copied the binary to the target UTM (e.g.